jenkinsci/bitbucket-push-and-pull-request-plugin/README.md

 - Introduction of Models and security improvements

-This plugin supports the bitbucket rest api v2.x+ and requires a Jenkins 2.102+
+This plugin supports the bitbucket rest api v2.x+

 # Pipeline script